Master of Arts (Religious Education)

-The Master of Arts: Religious Education is an interdisciplinary academic program that prepares individuals for leadership roles as scholars and specialists in discipleship in settings where religious, moral and spiritual nurture and growth are primary concerns.
+The Master of Arts (Religious Education) is an interdisciplinary academic program that prepares individuals for leadership roles as scholars and specialists in discipleship in settings where religious, moral and spiritual nurture and growth are primary concerns.
 The curriculum is designed with core courses, electives and a selected area of emphasis.
-Students electing to obtain a graduate certificate in campus spiritual leadership may continue their studies to complete requirements for the MA: Religious Education.
-The master’s program generally requires attendance during the regular academic year, but many classes are taught over the summers as intensives with post-campus academic and fieldwork assignments.

 - As a Christian Apologist - Articulates a philosophy of religious education.